cjavdev/wize_upgrader/README.md

 +  removes references to attr_accessible in models
 +  uses attr_accessible list to create *_params method in related controllers

+## Assumptions / TODO
++  attr_accessible method calls are all one liners
++  does not maintain gem groups in Gemfile

 ## Requirements

 +   `fileutils`